 When it comes to increasing course sales, there needn’t be guesswork involved.
 There are proven methods which can help.
 Most are inexpensive; all you need is a bit of effort.

 Let’s take a look at a few options.

-When it comes to marketing, a popular term that’s been making the rounds is “content marketing”.
+When it comes to marketing, the most popular buzzword today is “content marketing”.

-Content marketing is essentially using content- in the form of articles, infographics, videos- to promote your website and in turn increase conversions.
+Content marketing uses content- in the form of articles, infographics, videos– to promote your website and in turn increase conversions.

 You can certainly add articles and maintain a blog.
 But it’s limited when it comes to promoting blog content.
 The lack of SEO tools doesn’t help either.